thi-ng/blog/2019/20190314-of-umbrellas-transducers-reactive-streams-pt4.md

 ![image](../assets/0c/67/01lHoT6oEY9fapJyt.png)

-Leonhard Euler’s sketch of the 7 Königsberg bridges.
+Leonhard Euler's sketch of the 7 Königsberg bridges.
 Source: [Euler archive](http://eulerarchive.maa.org/)

 This 18th-century sketch by the [King of